dzipfel95/configure-ad/README.md

 </p>

 <h1>Creating An Azure Virtual Machine</h1>
-This is an easy way to create an Azure Virtual Machine.<br />
+This is an easy way to create Virtual Machines using Azure.<br />